Clinical Practicum Placements

 Application Deadline:

 Following a review of applications, students will be informed whether or not they will be invited to participate in an interview.
-All interviews will be held virtually for the 2024-2025 recruitment cycle (phone interviews will be considered in some circumstances).
+All interviews will be held virtually for the 2025-2026 recruitment cycle.
 Decisions about placement will be made following these interviews.
 Students will be notified of placement decisions on the GTA Common Notification Date by email.
-The Notification Date is March 27, 2024.
+The Notification Date will be in March 2025 (exact date TBD).
 After the match date, there is no review of new applications until the next cycle.

 General Inquires:

 General inquires about the practicum program or application process can be directed to Dr. Irena Milosevic.
 Students are also encouraged to contact supervisors in various rotations for more information about those opportunities.
-To assure that your applications materials are considered, please be mindful not to submit application materials directly to Dr. Milosevic or the practica supervisors.
+To ensure that your applications materials are considered, please be mindful not to submit application materials directly to Dr. Milosevic or the practica supervisors but rather to the psychology practicum email indicated above.

 Irena Milosevic, Ph.D., C.Psych.